Suisuroru/Luminol/docs/CONTRIBUTING_EN.md

 ## Modifying patches

-You can modify a existing patch by following the steps below:
+You can modify an existing patch by following the steps below:

 1. Modify code at HEAD
 2. Run `git commit -a --fixup <hash>` in your terminal to make a fix-up commit (PS: do not commit changes of luminol-created files)